FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contract_parser.md

 }
 ```

-## 6. Resolve the transaction input value.
+## 6. Resolve the transaction input value

-Compared with constructing transaction input, parsing transaction input is the reverse operation, and input parameters can be parsed according to ABI.。The transaction is divided into the transaction of the deployment contract and the transaction of the call contract, as can be seen from the above, the transaction input of the deployment contract is composed of binary code and encoded constructor parameters.；The transaction input of the call contract is spliced by the function selector with the encoded function parameters.。
+Compared with constructing transaction input, parsing transaction input is the reverse operation, and input parameters can be parsed according to ABI。The transaction is divided into the transaction of the deployment contract and the transaction of the call contract, as can be seen from the above, the transaction input of the deployment contract is composed of binary code and encoded constructor parameters；The transaction input of the call contract is spliced by the function selector with the encoded function parameters。

 ```java
 / / ABI Definition+ Encoded parameters after removing the function selector+ Object, ABIObject returns a list